mutant-city/k8s_study/concepts_vocab.md

 * in objects .spec.selector.matchLabels

 ### Service account:
-* can allow certain service accounts to use a certain pod
 * service accounts allows the pod to access the kubernetes API
+* some pods need acces to k8's cluster
+* .spec.serviceAccountName: <account name>
+* on CKAD don't need to know how to configure service accounts inside of the k8's cluster

 ### Monitoring
 * One of many kubernetes Monitoring apps